GSA/Section508.gov/_pages/develop/2023-09-23-develop-font-typography.md

 ### Section 508 Standards
 <ul>
-    <li><a href="https://www.access-board.gov/ict/#402.4" class="usa-link--external text-top">402.4 Characters on Display Screens [for ICT with closed functionality]:</a> At least one mode of characters displayed on the screen should be in a sans serif font.
-Where ICT does not provide a screen enlargement feature, characters should be 3/16 inch (4.8 mm) high at a minimum based on the uppercase letter “I.”  Characters should contrast their background with either light characters on a dark background or dark characters on a light background.</li>
+    <li><a href="https://www.access-board.gov/ict/#402.4" class="usa-link--external text-top">402.4 Characters on Display Screens [for ICT with closed functionality]:</a> At least one mode of characters displayed on the screen shall be in a sans serif font.
+Where ICT does not provide a screen enlargement feature, characters shall be 3/16 inch (4.8 mm) high minimum based on the uppercase letter “I”.
+Characters shall contrast with their background with either light characters on a dark background or dark characters on a light background.</li>
 </ul>

 ### Why Sans Serif?